Campus by MultiAdaptor, United Kingdom10 August,2017

 There is plenty of variation but bound by recurring visual cues, stylistic techniques and discernible themes (space, creativity and community) that hold it all together.
 Elements are rearranged, dialled up or down to better suit context, be that a striking visual image or piece of copywriting, the practical nature of wayfinding, or digital or print-based contexts.
 There is a strong visual style, but the components are well-defined within a clear system that serves to connect worlds of physical space and digital products.

 What do you think of MultiAdaptor’s brand identity for Campus?
 Share your thoughts in the comment section below or get the conversation started on Twitter.
+Never want to miss a post?
+Sign up to BP&O’s once-weekly newsletter here.

 If you liked this then you may also like: